Experience spectacular Andean scenery as you take in the highlights of southern Peru by rail

 Belmond Andean Explorer offers a selection of one and two-night journeys, each taking in the absolute highlights of the regions, passing jaw-dropping landscapes and stopping at particular points of interest on a series of scheduled excursions.
 Observe condors in the Colca Canyon, admire traditional rock art in the Sumbay caves and explore the charming streets of Arequipa with its pretty plazas, stunning white buildings and fascinating museums.

-The train itself harks back to the golden-age of glamour with luxurious cabins decorated with hand-woven fabrics in neutral tones, reflecting the colors of alpaca wool and slate greys synonymous with the Andes.
+The train itself harks back to the golden-age of glamour with luxurious cabins decorated with hand-woven fabrics in neutral tones, reflecting the colours of alpaca wool and slate greys synonymous with the Andes.
 A separate lounge car provides the perfect space for relaxation with large windows, comfortable seating and a bar, situated around a baby grand piano for some evening entertainment.
 Guests may also opt to unwind in the separate observation car, complete with an outdoor deck for the best views of the ever-changing scenery.

 The Belmond Andean Explorer accommodates 68 guests in 34 cabins; two doubles, 20 twins and 12 with bunk beds.
 All cabins are ensuite and decorated with refined fabrics and furnishings, all in neutral tones to reflect the natural surroundings and traditional Peruvian textiles.